 (c) interim and annual earnings press releases; and

 (d) other documents containing audited or unaudited financial information, at its discretion;

 and report thereon to the Board of Directors (the “Board”) before such documents are approved by the Board and disclosed to the public;

 (3) be satisfied that adequate procedures are in place for the review of the Corporation’s public disclosure of financial information extracted or derived from the Corporation’s financial statements, other than the disclosure provided by the financial statements, management’s discussions and analyses and earnings press releases, and shall periodically assess the adequacy of those procedures.

-The Chairman of the Committee shall review, at least annually, the expense reports of each Co-Chief Executive Officer.
-Following this review, the Chairman shall report to the Committee.
+The Chair of the Committee shall review, at least annually, the expense reports of each Co-Chief Executive Officer.
+Following this review, the Chair shall report to the Committee.

-The Chairman of the Committee shall review, at least annually, the application of the Policy on Use of Corporate Aircraft.
-Following this review, the Chairman shall report to the Committee.
+The Chair of the Committee shall review, at least annually, the application of the Policy on Use of Corporate Aircraft.
+Following this review, the Chair shall report to the Committee.

 The Committee shall:

 (1) recommend to the Board the external auditor to be appointed for purposes of preparing or issuing an auditor’s report or performing other audit, review or attest services;